 Although not all of us can afford to escape to the famed Canyon Ranch in Arizona for a weekend of wellness and relaxation, that doesn’t mean you can’t enjoy a similar kind of getaway—and we all know most of us can use a wellness-focused vacation after dealing with the pandemic for nearly two years.

 A wellness-oriented getaway can help you build positive habits that you bring back home with you.
 Exercise, mindfulness and healthy eating choices all can encourage long-term lifestyle changes that will benefit you and your family.

 These affordable wellness vacations range from yoga retreats to meditation-focused weekends to mental-health holidays.
 Here are five budget-friendly destinations that help you prioritize your wellness while giving you a relaxing break from the everyday.

 Kripalu Center for Yoga & Health in Stockbridge, Massachusetts

-Accommodations (from $200) are simple but comfortable.
-You can save money by booking a shared or dormitory-style room, and three healthy buffet-style meals in the Kripalu Kitchen each day (with various dietary alternatives available) are included with your accommodations, as well as use of the fitness room, sauna, lake, meditation garden and walking trails.
+Accommodations (from $195) are simple but comfortable.
+You can save money by booking a shared or dormitory-style room (note the dorms have not been available during the COVID-19 pandemic but should be reopening March 2022 with proof of vaccination).
+Plus, three healthy meals in the Kripalu Kitchen (various dietary alternatives are available) are included each day with your accommodations, as well as use of the fitness room, lake, meditation garden and walking trails.